ikumen/azure-flask-starter/README.md

 Database schema creation and migrations are all handled by [SQLAlchemy](https://www.sqlalchemy.org/) and [Alembic](https://alembic.sqlalchemy.org/en/latest/).
 We use SQLAlchemy to abstract away the [low level database driver](https://pypi.org/project/pyodbc/) and help map our database schema to our models.
 Alembic is the tool that detects model changes and migrates them to our database schema.
 The workflow goes something like this:

-1. initially we initialize the Alembic working directory `alembic`
+1. initialize the Alembic working directory `alembic` (performed once at start of project). _Note: we've gone ahead and provided an `alembic` directory for the starter, so you can skip this_
 1. start on the application side, and design your models and their relationships
-1. when you're ready to test out the models against the database, use Alembic to detect the models, generate the schema
+1. when you're ready to test out the models against the database, use Alembic to detect the models and generate the corresponding schema updates
-1. then use Alembic to apply the schema to the database, start up your app and test
+1. then use Alembic to apply the schema updates to the database
+1. start up your app and test against the new model and database schema
-1. repeat steps 2-4 as you develop and evolve your models, Alembic keeps track of all the changes your schema goes through as it evolves from the changes you make to your models.
+1. repeat steps 2-5 as you develop and evolve your models, Alembic keeps track of all the changes your schema goes through as it evolves from the changes you make to your models.
-1. finally everything in the `alembic` folder gets checked into source control, anyone that checks out the project can automatically migrate their local database to our latest schema
+1. finally everything in the `alembic` folder gets checked into source control&mdash;anyone that checks out the project can now migrate our latest schema changes to their local database

-`manage.py` contains the hooks that tie your application models to Alembic, and exposes Alembic migration operations with a command line interface.
+To make working with Alembic easier, we've added `manage.py`.
+It contains the hooks that tie your application models to Alembic, and exposes Alembic migration operations with a command line interface.

 ```bash
 # This would normally be run just once at the start of the project